-In this section, you can find out everything you need to know about government funding for apprenticeships and grants for employers available for our finance and accountancy apprenticeship programmes.
-Whether you’re a levy or non-levy paying employer, we’ll go through the apprenticeship funding rules for employers and provide further information around apprenticeships funding.
+In this section, you can find out everything you need to know about apprenticeship fees and government funding and grants for employers available for our finance and accountancy apprenticeship programmes.
+Whether you’re a levy or non-levy paying employer, we’ll go through the apprenticeship funding rules for employers and provide further information around funding for apprenticeships.

 The government provides apprenticeship levy funds for employers, incentivising them to train and develop new talent.